maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 Machine learning brings together many areas of mathematics and it's definitely helpful to have knowledge of key concepts and results from linear algebra, probability and statistics and calculus.

-However, unlike most presentations of theoretical content we will endeavour to not skim over interim steps and will supply key mathematical results as they arise, typically through an appendix.
+We will endeavour to not skim over interim steps and will supply key mathematical results as they arise, typically through an appendix.

-##### Python code

-A (slightly longer term) goal of this course is to provide practical examples using Python code where applicable.
-This will typically take one of two forms:

-1. Minimal reproducible algorithm in [numpy](https://www.numpy.org/) to illustrate details
-2. Implementation in [sckit-learn](https://scikit-learn.org/stable/) with charts to illustrate concepts

-##### Future expansions

-Time permitting the following will happen:

-1. Walk-through of exercises from both [PRML](#prml) and [ESL](#esl)
-2. Jupyter notebooks for each week bringing to life content

 <hr class="with-margin">
 <h4 class="header" id="content">Content</h4>